secretstartups/handbook/sites/handbook/source/handbook/marketing/readmes/dave-steer.html.md

 - **Communication**: Slack is preferred and I try to respond as quickly as possible.
 If we’re in a group thread, make sure to tag me if you want a response.
 Email is not effective - I use it mostly for external communication.
 If something is urgent, text me.
 - **Sync vs. Async**: I love both.
 When I worked in an office, I would collaborate by walking around, so I find it valuable for me and my teammates to be able to have quick impromptu syncs.
 I also find it valuable to sync in real time for creative collaboration and ideation.
 - **Time of day; day of week**: I’m an early riser, so morning and early afternoons are when I have my best energy for collaboration.
 By Friday afternoon, though, my brain is jelly.
-- **Scheduling meetings**: My schedule can get a bit nuts, so the best way to find time is to work with the Marketing Leadership Team EBA, Blaire Sullivan.
+- **Scheduling meetings**: My schedule can get a bit nuts, so the best way to find time is to work with the Marketing Leadership Team EBA, Linsea O'Shea.

 ## My life outside of work